Grosvenor Casinos

-Established in 1970, Grosvenor Casinos (formerly County Clubs and Grosvenor Clubs) is a UK-based chain of 53 casinos located in major towns and cities across the UK, with two unbranded sister casinos located in Belgium.
+Grosvenor Casinos (formerly County Clubs and Grosvenor Clubs) is a UK-based chain of 53 casinos located in major towns and cities across the UK, with two unbranded sister casinos located in Belgium.
 Grosvenor Casinos is owned by The Rank Group who operate exclusively in the casino, bingo and online gaming industries across Belgium, Spain and the UK.

 As of June 2014, revenue was reported at £391.2m, with an operating profit of £56.8m - coming from a total of over 1.7 million customers per year.
 Of these 1.7 million customers, over 8.5 million customer visits occur every year.
 The Grosvenor casino network currently employs over 6,300 employees across the UK.
 Their online casino hosts over 250 games with themes spanning from traditional roulette, blackjack and poker - to the more modern slot styles and live gaming.
 Grosvenor are licensed and regulated by the UK Gambling Commission.

 Originally ‘County Clubs’, the casinos came to be known as ‘Grosvenor Clubs’ and in 1969 on 2 January, Grosvenor Clubs officially changed name to ‘Grosvenor Casinos’.

 Grosvenor Casinos is currently the shirt sponsor for Fulham F.C.
 Grosvenor signed a deal to become the London club's main team partner in July 2017.